shopkeep/deis/docs/using_deis/config_application.rst

     === peachy-waxworks
     DATABASE_URL: postgres://user:pass@example.com:5432/db

-Detachments can be performed with ``deis config:unset``.
+Detachments can be performed with :ref:`deis config:unset <deis_config>`.

 Add Custom Domains to the Application
 -------------------------------------

-You can use ``deis domains`` to add or remove custom domains to your application:
+You can use :ref:`deis_domains` to add or remove custom domains to your application:

 .. code-block:: console